Are they so named because they are unusually small, you ask? Heh, heh, heh...

 In the when-nightmares-attack episode of G.I.
-Joe, Lowlight is revealed to have recurrent bad dreams about hybrid rat/car horrors stalking him at night in his father's junkyard.
+Joe: A Real American Hero, Lowlight is revealed to have recurrent bad dreams about hybrid rat/car horrors stalking him at night in his father's junkyard.

 Ben 10: Omniverse: Rook picked up his impressive fighting skills defending his planet's wheat silos from the local rodents, which, according to him, "Run fairly large."

-On an early episode of The Simpsons, Bart is convinced by Sherri and Terri that the Mayflower left England to escape from giant rats.
+In an early episode, Bart is convinced by Sherri and Terri that the Mayflower left England to escape from giant rats.

-The capybara, a South American rodent the size of a small pig.
+The capybara, a South American rodent the size of a St. Bernard.

-Trench rats in World War One were often reported to grow to the size of house cats, because of their constant engorging on the corpses in No Man's Land and the soldiers' food.
+Trench rats in World War I were often reported to grow to the size of house cats, because of their constant engorging on the corpses in No Man's Land and the soldiers' food.
 And when feasting on the corpses, these bloated rats ate out the corpses' eyes first.
-This site has a little article about the trench rats in WW 1.
+This site has a little article about the trench rats in WW1.
 Imagine sleeping with overgrown, bloated rats the size of a house cat running across your face.
 Nightmare fuel, no?

 There is an entire episode of the t.v. show Monster Quest that deals with sightings of cat or even dog-sized rats in major U.S. cities like New York, including a homeless man who reported a 3-foot giant in an abandoned subway tunnel.